oracle/weblogic-kubernetes-operator/site/installation.md

 Note that the Technology Preview release provides only basic load balancing:

-*	Only HTTP(S) is supported, other protocols are not supported.
+*	Only HTTP(S) is supported.
+Other protocols are not supported.
 *	A root path rule is created for each cluster.
-Rules based on the DNS name, or on URL paths other than ‘/’ are not supported.
+Rules based on the DNS name, or on URL paths other than ‘/’, are not supported.
 *	No non-default configuration of the load balancer is performed in this release.
-The default configuration gives round robin routing and WebLogic will provide cookie-based session affinity.
+The default configuration gives round robin routing and WebLogic Server will provide cookie-based session affinity.

-Note that ingresses are not created for servers that are not part of a WebLogic cluster, including the administration server.
+Note that Ingresses are not created for servers that are not part of a WebLogic cluster, including the Administration Server.
 Such servers are exposed externally using NodePort services.

 ### Log integration with ELK

 The operator can install the ELK stack and publish its logs into ELK.
-If enabled, ElasticSearch and Kibana will be installed in the `default` namespace, and a Logstash pod will be created in the operator’s namespace.
+If enabled, ElasticSearch and Kibana will be installed in the `default` namespace, and a logstash pod will be created in the operator’s namespace.
 Logstash will be configured to publish the operator’s logs into Elasticsearch, and the log data will be available for visualization and analysis in Kibana.

 To enable the ELK integration, set the `enableELKintegration` option to `true`.